roderickescobar/but-thats-none-of-my-business/README.md

 ## Taxes
 Small business owners may not have to file taxes if their gross income is less than $28,000 per year.
 However, they may have to change their status to *'Active non-reporting'*.

-> If your business is assigned active non-reporting status, you are considered to be actively doing business in Washington, but you are not required to file tax returns.
-To qualify, your business must meet all of the following criteria:

-> Gross proceeds of sales, gross income, or value of products for all business and occupation tax classifications is less than $28,000 per year; or $46,667 per year for persons generating at least fifty percent of their taxable amount from activities taxable under RCW 82.04.255, 82.04.290(2)(a), and 82.04.285.

 **References:**